The Ramong Sound: Background

 The Ramong Sound was a London-based outfit, that featured two black lead singers doing Sam & Dave styled duets, one of them being Raymond Morrison (aka Ramong Morrison), and the other being a former professional boxer, Clem Curtis who had also done some wrestling.

 Morrison had left Jamaica and arrived in London in 1954.
 During his time, Morrison (also known as Ray Morrison) had worked with Trev Thoms.
 He had also fronted or sung with The Graham Bond Organisation for a brief period.

 Nigerian born Mike Falana was a member for a period of time and had been a star in his own right.
 He had been a member of the African Messengers, The Johnny Burch Octet, the Graham Bond Organisation, having replaced Jack Bruce.

-Prior to joining the Ramong Sound, 25 yo Clem Curtis was a professional boxer and had worked as a painter and interior decorator.
+Prior to joining the Ramong Sound, 25 year-old Clem Curtis was a professional boxer and had worked as a painter and interior decorator.

 Guitar player Alan Warner was an experienced musician, and joined the Ramong Sound after having worked in various bands.
 He would stay with the group through all of their name change evolutions from Ramongs to Foundations, until he left the Foundations in 1970 to join progressive rock band Pluto.

 At some stage, the group was called The Ramongs, or The Ramong.
 It may be that the last title in the succession of name changes was The Ramong Sound as the name was being used in early 1967.

 At one point, the group had been discovered by Ron Fairway.
 In August 2023, Alan Warner was interviewed by Jack Hodgins of the Australian radio station, 2NUR FM.
 The interview appears to suggest that Raymond Morrison was still in the group when Ron Fairway approached them.